 It is better to remove cache files in each folder, instead of the cache folders themselves, to avoid any errors.
 So, if you want to remove all cache files, you have to remove items in folders one by one.

-If you are looking for the fastest and safest way to delete cache and other junk on MacBook Air, try the MacBook cleaning utility from Nektony – ClearDisk.
+If you are looking for the fastest and safest way to delete cache and other junk on MacBook Air, try the MacBook cleaning utility from Nektony – MacCleaner Pro.

-ClearDisk is an easy cache cleaner.
-The app allows you to complete MacBook cache reset with just two clicks.
-Besides caches, it scans Language Resources, Logs, Downloads and Trash and allows you to get rid of unnecessary items.
+MacCleaner Pro is an easy cache cleaner.
+The app allows you to complete a MacBook cache reset with just a few clicks.
+Besides caches, it allows you to clean up your Mac from all other types of junk files, such as language resources, logs, downloads, installation files, screenshots and other unnecessary items.
+MacCleaner Pro also helps to speed up Mac and easily manage disk space.

 - Launch MacCleaner Pro.

-- Click on the Clean button to clear cache on MacBook Air.
+- Click the Clean Up button to clear cache on MacBook Air.

-It takes just a few minutes to remove caches with the ClearDisk application.
+As you can see, it takes just a few minutes to remove caches with the MacCleaner Pro.
 You can download a free trial of the MacCleaner Pro application from the official website, or purchase it right now.